SringayKeno/Real_Estate/README.md

 ##   Data Analysis

 What external factors influence the housing value most apart from the conditions like the lot size and bedroom/bathroom numbers of a house?
-With the Zillow housing value on a monthly basis view, we tried to predict the mid-tier housing value of July 2022 and compare our prediction with Zillow released data, using all kinds of data resources we could find online that were categorized by counties.
+With the Zillow housing value monthly view, we tried to predict the mid-tier housing value of July 2022 and compare our prediction with Zillow released data, using all kinds of data resources we could find online that were categorized by counties.

  * ###  X Features and y Target: